qlibs/mph/README.md

   - Experiment with different `probability` values to optimize lookups.
 Especially benefitial if it's known that input keys are always coming from predefined `entries` (probability = 100) as it will avoid the comparison.
   - Consider passing cache size alignment (`std::hardware_destructive_interference_size` - usually `64u`) to the `lookup`.
 That will align the underlying lookup table.

+- How to fix compilation error `constexpr evaluation hit maximum step limit`?

+    > The following options can be used to increase the limits, however, compilation-times should be monitored.

+    ```
+    gcc:   -fconstexpr-ops-limit=N
+    clang: -fconstexpr-steps=N
+    ```

 - Is support for [bmi2](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set) instructions required?

     > No, `mph` works on platforms without them. `bmi2` instructions can be emulated* with some limitations in software with a bit slower execution.